mas-bandwidth/gafferongames/content/post/state_synchronization.md

 You could just send state updates for all n objects but typically you have some maximum bandwidth you want to support like 256kbit/sec.
 Respecting this bandwidth limit is easy.
 Just calculate how large your packet header is and how many bytes of preamble in the packet (sequence, # of objects in packet and so on) and work out conservatively the number of bytes remaining in your packet while staying under your bandwidth target.

 Then take the n most important objects according to their priority accumulator values and as you construct the packet, walk these objects in order and measure if their state updates will fit in the packet.
 If you encounter a state update that doesn't fit, skip over it and try the next one.
-After you serialize the packet, reset the priority accumulator to zero for objects that fit to zero but leave the priority accumulator value alone for objects that didn't.
+After you serialize the packet, reset the priority accumulator to zero for objects that fit but leave the priority accumulator value alone for objects that didn't.
 This way objects that don't fit are first in line to be included in the next packet.

 The desired bandwidth can even be adjusted on the fly.
 This makes it really easy to adapt state synchronization to changing network conditions, for example if you detect the connection is having difficulty you can reduce the amount of bandwidth sent (congestion avoidance) and the quality of state synchronization scales back automatically.
 If the network connection seems like it should be able to handle more bandwidth later on then you can raise the bandwidth limit.

 ## Jitter Buffer

--- todo: clean up this para. bad turn

-This covers the sending side.
-Prioritize objects, add to an accumulator and send only the n most important objects in each packet update.
-But on the receiver side there is much you need to do when applying these state updates to ensure that you don't see divergence and pops in the extrapolation between object updates.
+The priority accumulator covers the sending side, but on the receiver side there is much you need to do when applying these state updates to ensure that you don't see divergence and pops in the extrapolation between object updates.

 The very first thing you need to consider is that network jitter exists.
 You don't have any guarantee that packets you sent nicely spaced out 60 times per-second arrive that way on the other side.
 What happens in the real world is you'll typically receive two packets one frame, 0 packets the next, 1, 2, 0 and so on because packets tend to clump up across frames.
 To handle this situation you need to implement a jitter buffer for your state update packets.
 If you fail to do this you'll have a poor quality extrapolation and pops in stacks of objects because objects in different state update packets are slightly out of phase with each other with respect to time.

 All you do in a jitter buffer is hold packets before delivering them to the application at the correct time as indicated by the sequence number (frame number) in the packet.
 The delay you need to hold packets for in this buffer is a much smaller amount of time relative to interpolation delay for snapshot interpolation but it's the same basic idea.
 You just need to delay packets just enough (say 4-5 frames @ 60HZ) so that they come out of the buffer properly spaced apart.

-## State Updates
+## Applying State Updates

-Once your packet comes out of the jitter how do you apply the state updates?
+Once the packet comes out of the jitter how do you apply state updates?
 My recommendation is that you should snap this state hard.
 Apply the values in the state update directly to the simulation.

-I recommand against trying to apply some smoothing between the state update and the current state at the simulation level.
+I recommend against trying to apply some smoothing between the state update and the current state at the simulation level.
 This may sound counterintuitive but the reason for this is that the simulation extrapolates from the state update so you want to make sure it extrapolates from a valid physics state for that object rather than some smoothed, total bullshit made-up one.
-This is especially important when you have large stacks of objects.
+This is especially important when you are networking large stacks of objects.

-At this point we have quickly built a practical synchronization strategy without much work at all.
-In fact it's almost good enough to play over the internet already and it handles packet loss, jitter and bandwidth limits quite well.
+Surprisingly, without any smoothing the result is already pretty good:

 <video preload="auto" controls="controls" width="100%">
 <source src="http://new.gafferongames.com/videos/state_synchronization_uncompressed.mp4" type="video/mp4" />